5 times pilots got in trouble for having fun in the sky

 5. World War II: Richard Bong in San Francisco

 Richard Bong was America’s top ace in World War II, scoring 40 kills while flying the P-38 Lightning.
 However, if they’d applied today’s standards back then, he’d have been in trouble.
-According to the April, 1985 issue of Flying Magazine, he was reprimanded for doing a loop around the center section of the Golden Gate bridge and waving to secretaries during low passes over San Francisco.
+According to the April 1985 issue of Flying Magazine, he was reprimanded for doing a loop around the center section of the Golden Gate Bridge and waving to secretaries during low passes over San Francisco.

 Lockheed P-38 Lightning.
-(USAF photo)
+(U.S. Air Force)

 4. 1996: RAF pilot Nicholas Paine

 Nicholas Paine got permission from his parents to buzz their house in a Bae Hawk, which was in an authorized low-level flight zone.
 However, neighbors didn’t care for the sound of freedom.
 He was court-martialed, and after being convicted in March 1996, he was fined 500 pounds and severely reprimanded.
-The Independent reported that the verdict was overturned the next year.
+The Independent reported that the verdict was overturned the following year.

 A CT-155 Hawk advanced trainer.
-(Photo from Wikimedia Commons)
+(Canadian Forces)

 3. 2002: Two unidentified F-16 jocks over Manhattan